SuperCameleon/SecurityPack/README.md

 Special thanks for beta-testeur :

-Thank you for all mod creators and their mods :
+Thank for all mod creators and their mods :
 **AbrarSyed** for *SecretRoomsMod* ;
 **AkashiiKun69** for More *Axolotl Variants Mods* and *More Axolotl Variants API* ;
 **AlgorithmX2** for *Applied Energetics 2* ;